Page Table of Contents

 Except for transferring data from laptop to laptop, EaseUS Todo PCTrans can also copy installed software from PC to PC or transfer everything to a new laptop.

 The method is more difficult than solution 1.
-If you are not familiar with your PC, you'd better skip this.
-Windows10/11 shared folder is very important for enterprise users who use LAN.
+If you are unfamiliar with your PC, you'd better skip this.
+Windows shared folder is very important for enterprise users who use LAN.
 In the LAN, users can share data through the shared folders.
-Let's see how to set up LAN shared files.
+Let's see how to set up LAN-shared files.

 Step 1.
 Find the file you want to share.